Exclusive: Oil fund BlueGold loses focus, sinks deep into red

 "They are just not qualified to put on these kind of hedges.
 It's something that's worrying us.
 And from what we know, it's also worrying others who are invested with them," said an investor, speaking on conditions of anonymity because of the confidentiality of the information.

-BlueGold's latest risk profile, made available to Reuters by the investor, shows the fund having a 15 percent exposure to macro-hedges and 35 percent to equities.
-Together, that accounts for half of the fund's risk, versus a 35 percent exposure to energy, and the balance for other commodities and currencies.
+BlueGold's latest risk profile, made available to Reuters by the investor, shows the fund having a 15 percent exposure to macro-hedges and 30.5 percent to equities.
+Together, that accounts for 45.5 percent of the fund's risk, versus a 35 percent exposure to energy, and the balance for other commodities and currencies.

 At the start of 2011, Bluegold's exposure to equities was as low as 5 percent and it had no macro hedges at that time, according to another contact who works with the investor source.